strogo/djpcms/README.rst

 --

-Djpcms is dynamic Content Management System which uses Python with django on the server side and Javascript with jQuery on the browser side.
-Designed to handle dynamic application which requires high level of customization.
+Djpcms is a dynamic Content Management System which uses Python with django on the server side and Javascript with jQuery on the browser side.
+Designed to handle dynamic applications which require high level of customization.

 Features
 ===============================